 EWIS TG 1&2 INITIAL COURSE

-TARGET GROUP 1 – Personnel Performing Electrical Wiring Interconnection Systems Maintenance.
-These personnel work directly at maintaining or modifying EWIS.
-Examples of these personnel are:
+Target Group 1 – Personnel Performing Electrical Wiring Interconnection Systems Maintenance.
+These individuals are directly involved in maintaining or modifying EWIS.
+Examples include:

-TARGET GROUP 2 – Personnel Performing Maintenance Inspections on EWIS.
-These personnel perform EWIS inspections but do not directly maintain or modify EWIS.
-Examples of these personnel are:
+Target Group 2 – Personnel Performing Maintenance Inspections on EWIS.
+These individuals conduct inspections but do not directly maintain or modify EWIS.
+Examples include:

 Detailed Syllabus